-In many situations, a general corporation—often referred to as a stock corporation, open corporation or C corporation—is recommended, especially when a company goes public or plans a private offering of stock.
+A general corporation is the most common type of corporation.
+In many situations, a general corporation, often referred to as a stock corporation, open corporation or C corporation, is recommended when a company goes public or plans a private offering of stock.

 Any stockholder who holds a majority of the shares of issued stock can control the company.
 This is sometimes referred to as a "majority shareholder."
 Majority shareholders possess a larger amount of responsibility than minority shareholders.

 Any stockholder without a controlling role in the company is referred to as a "minority shareholder."
 Generally, minority shareholders bear no responsibility to the company, and they are able to assign, or give, their votes to anyone they choose.
 They can also sell their stock whenever they want.

 Shareholders are rewarded in two ways: first, by the dividends paid on their stock when and if the Board of Directors declares a dividend; and second, by the increased value of their stock as the company grows.

 The Directors run the company and are responsible for the company's overall management.
 They take responsibility for all major business actions, such as the issuance of stock, the election of officers, the hiring of key management, the establishment of corporate policies' and the setting of their own and key officers' salaries and compensation packages.

 The Board of Directors decides if a dividend will be given to the shareholders and, if so, how much.
 Individual directors may own stock in the company.